 In the case of a couple, if your shelter costs are less than $642, you would only receive the amount you are actually paying each month.
 If your shelter costs are more than $642, you would have to use some of your Basic Needs Allowance to pay your rent.

 If you have children your maximum shelter will be higher, depending on the number of children and their ages.

-If you qualify for Ontario Works benefits, you will receive a drug card to cover many medication costs.
-There is also dental coverage for any children you receive benefits for and limited dental assistance for you and your spouse (emergency treatment – extractions, etc.)
+If you qualify for Ontario Works benefits, you will receive a drug coverage many medication costs.
+There is also dental coverage for any children you receive benefits for and limited dental assistance for you and your spouse (emergency treatment – extractions, etc. through discretionary assistance)